 - Waking one night a week.

 Titrate the dose of ICS to the lowest dose at which effective control of asthma is maintained.
+Smokers may require higher preventive doses than non-smokers.

 ICS are the first-choice preventer drug.
 There are alternative, less effective preventer therapies for patients taking short-acting beta2 agonists alone: